Mold Growth in Cars Left in Storage: What to Expect Season by Season

 Car Mold Health Risks: What You're Actually Breathing

-This section deserves more attention than it typically gets.
 Car mold health risks are real and can affect everyone in the vehicle — not just those with existing respiratory conditions.
-Mold spores circulating through a car's HVAC system create a constant low-level exposure with every drive.
+Mold spores circulating through a car's HVAC system create constant low-level exposure with every drive.
 Common symptoms include worsening allergies, headaches, increased sneezing, eye irritation, and respiratory discomfort.

-Certain mold species found in vehicle interiors can also trigger more serious responses in sensitive individuals.
 If you notice that you consistently feel better after getting out of a stored car, or that family members experience symptoms specifically while riding in it, take that seriously.
-The CDC's mold FAQ is an authoritative resource for understanding exposure thresholds and when to seek medical advice.
+And don't forget the cross-contamination risk — car mold can spread directly into your home on clothing, bags, and pets every time you access the vehicle.

 Your Season-by-Season Prevention Playbook